 Current evidence, contexts and practices: children and young people

-This final year module focuses on research-led understanding of the current issues in paediatric disorders of speech, language and communication.
-The broader perspectives of the provision of evidence-based service, collaborative working, service user focus and efficacy of management will be advanced
+This final year module focuses on fostering evidence-based understanding of the current issues in disorders of speech, language, communication and swallowing needs in children and young people.
+The broader perspectives of the provision of evidence-based services, collaborative working, service user focus and efficacy of management will be advanced.

 Professional Practice 3: Frameworks, Principles and Processes

 This module supports students to actively construct their own understanding of speech and language therapy frameworks, principles of assessment and engagement, and the therapeutic relationship.
 It allows the student to advance their clinical effectiveness, diagnostic skills and professionalism through practice placement.
 It encourages them to reflect on their level of independence in preparation for clinical block placement in semester 2 and ultimately independent clinical practice.